bioelectromecha/LoveLang/README.md

 ## Line Ending
 every line ends with ❤️

+## Comments
+comments start and end with ✋

 ## Compilation
 LoveLang compiles into a love letter.
 No compiler has yet been built.